integritee-network/sgx-setup/README.md

 1. [BuildServersSGX.yml](https://github.com/integritee-network/sgx-setup/blob/main/sgx-ansible/BuildServersSGX.yml) : used for continuous build servers, not for active developing.
 Hence no user and other roles included.
 2. [DevelopmentServersSGX.yml](https://github.com/integritee-network/sgx-setup/blob/main/sgx-ansible/DevelopmentServersSGX.yml) : used for development server that support muliple accounts.

+In this tutorial, the development server is focused on.
+A build server tutorial might follow later.
+The following roles are executed:
+- `role-install-tools` (installs a basic toolbox necessary to install sgxsdk and driver).
+The tools that will be installed can be looked at [here](https://github.com/integritee-network/sgx-setup/blob/add-readme/sgx-ansible/roles/role-install-tools/tasks/main.yml)
+- `role-andrewrothstein.gcc-toolbox` (installs gcc, necessary to install sgxsdk and driver)
+- `role-intel-sgx`.
+More information on that one needed?
+Take a look at its [README](https://github.com/integritee-network/sgx-setup/tree/add-readme/sgx-ansible/roles/role-intel-sgx)
+- `role-singleplatform-eng.users` to set up user.
+Not necessary to actually run a sgx-machine but is recommended in case of multiple users accessing the same machine.

+## Steps

 * Add your server to the [host variables](https://github.com/integritee-network/sgx-setup/tree/main/sgx-ansible/host_vars).
 An example host can be found in [sgx-ansible/host_vars/examplehost.domain-ad.example.ch.yml](https://github.com/integritee-network/sgx-setup/blob/main/sgx-ansible/host_vars/examplehost.domain-ad.example.ch.yml).
 Set the `ansible_user` and `ansible_host` according to your sgx-server name.
 Ignore the netplan, munin-node, pkcs12 and nginx information for now.
 This will only become important when actually setting up these tools, which is not yet supported.
 * Install the basic tools on your host system by running the ansible install-tools :